githubcyc/docker-kafka/README.md

-# docker-kafka
+## docker-kafka

-kafka config from offical .tgz,  edit it and mount via -volumns
+* kafka config from offical .tgz,  edit it and mount via -volumns

-edit /config/server.properties
+* edit /config/server.properties

-change localhost  to  service name of zookeeper in dockercompose.yml, e.g.:
+* change localhost to service name of zookeeper in docker-compose.yml, e.g.:
 ```
 zookeeper.connect=zoo:2181
 ```

-run with
+### How to run

 ```
 docker-compose up